Cap Rate vs. Cash on Cash Return in Commercial Real Estate

 Cash on Cash Return = Annual Cash Flow (net of Debt Service) / Total Cash Invested

 The cash received in any given year is represented by the amount of money left after all of an investment property’s operating expenses and debt service have been paid.
 The total cash invested is represented by the total capital invested in a deal.
-For example, if a rental property produces $10,000 in annual cash flow on a $100,000 investment, the cash on cash return is 10%.
-This may sound very similar to the cap rate, but there are several important distinctions.
+For example, if a rental property produces $10,000 in annual cash flow on a $100,000 investment, the CoC return is 10%.

 Differences between the Cap Rate and the Cash on Cash Return